Caroline Schermerhorn Astor: Early life

-Her maternal grandparents were Henry White and Anne (née Van Cortlandt) White while her paternal grandparents were Peter Schermerhorn and Elizabeth (née Bussing) Schermerhorn.
+Her maternal grandparents were Henry White Jr. and Anne (née Van Cortlandt) White of the Van Cortlandt family while her paternal grandparents were Peter Schermerhorn and Elizabeth (née Bussing) Schermerhorn.
 Among her extended Schermerhorn family was first cousin William Colford Schermerhorn, the father of Annie Schermerhorn Kane, wife of John Innes Kane (a great-grandson of John Jacob Astor).

-At the time of her birth, her family lived at 1 Greenwich Street, near the Bowling Green, but the population growth and increasing urbanization of lower Manhattan in the 1830s led her family to move farther north to 36 Bond Street, near the ultra-fashionable "Lafayette Place," which had been developed by her future husband's paternal grandfather, fur-trader John Jacob Astor.
+At the time of her birth, her family lived at 1 Greenwich Street, near the Bowling Green, but the population growth and increasing urbanization of lower Manhattan in the 1830s led her family to move farther north to 36 Bond Street, near the fashionable Lafayette Place, which had been developed by her future husband's paternal grandfather, fur-trader John Jacob Astor.
 Young Lina was educated at a school run by Mrs. Bensee, a French emigrée.
 There, she learned to speak French fluently.